These adorable Christmas Light Cookies are a fun and festive holiday treat that are so easy to make and bring guaranteed cheer to your kitchen!

 Completely made from scratch, you’ll love the nostalgic flavor of authentic sugar cookies paired with the pretty decoration.
-Guests and family will love these, and they’re great for bringing along to cookie swaps or Christmas parties.
+Guests and family will love these, and they’re great for bringing along with a plate of this So Easy Fudge to cookie swaps or Christmas parties.

 Christmas Light Cookies Ingredients